Elizabeth Clark (author): After the First World War

 Her 1933 publication Twenty Tales for Telling was dedicated to the Girl Scouts of the USA and includes a story Jack-in-the-Pulpit based on her experiences in New England.
 Alexander Haddow wrote in a review of this collection about Elizabeth Clark's power of telling stories:

 Those who have heard her tell a story know what a perfect artist she is, how she lives her part, what perfect command of her voice and what a gift of expression she has.

 He had heard her speak and wondered how a girl of eight would react to the printed text.
-Having read them all, the girl to whom he gave the book pronounced them all lovely leaving the reviewer with the strong impression that Miss Clark's charm had come through in print.
+Having read them all, the girl to whom he gave the book pronounced them all well, leaving the reviewer with the strong impression that Miss Clark's charm had come through in print.

 There's a sweetness in her English and a simplicity both in vocabulary and construction that make it particularly suitable for children.

 She lived in the Notting Hill area of London during the inter war years, returning to Winchester before the second world war where she lived with her sister Dorothy who taught Mathematics at St. Swithun's.
 She continued to lecture regularly and widely in England and Scotland.

 Elizabeth Clark's stories were broadcast on the BBC children's programme Children's Corner between 1924 and 1926 sometimes told by others sometimes told by her.
 Similarly, her stories could be heard during the war years between 1940-1944 and later from 1961-1965 on Children's Hour.
 Some were subsequently told on the BBC's TV Jackanory programme in 1979.

 In 1951 she wrote to the Director of Studies, Mr Hardie, for the Training of Teachers at the Training College in Aberdeen explaining she would find it difficult to continue her regular visits there.
 However, she continued to tell stories nearer home.
 She died in Winchester in April 1972 and is buried at Kilmeston.

 In 1995 Winchester City Council included in a citywide literary festival an exhibition entitled Hampshire Daughters.
 This featured three women writers with Winchester connections: Jane Austen, Charlotte Mary Yonge and Elizabeth Clark who were born approximately 50 years apart.